amadeovezz/gobro/README.md

 }
 ```

-# Example 2
+# Example 2 : Parsing with entry manipulations and storing data in sql

 In this example, we pass in true to the boolean argument of
 NewParser.
-In this case, we must call ParseAllFields() and then
+ParseAllFields() must be called and then the returned fields must
-subsequently pass in returned value to SetFields().
+be passed into SetFields().
 In addition we have
 decided to modify and augment a certain field in the bro log.
 We create a function DnsParse() and pass it into BufferRow to
 perform additional data manipulations on the raw entries. gobro